-Each year, Standard and Poor’s publishes its dividend aristocrats index of dividend paying stocks.
+Each year, Standard and Poor’s publishes its Dividend Aristocrats index of dividend-paying stocks.
 To many income investors, this list is considered the Holy Grail of income stocks.
 It is comprised of some of the world’s most well managed and profitable blue chip companies that can make for great investment opportunities.

 The Dividend Aristocrats Index

-Members of the dividend aristocrats are not the highest yielding stocks available.
-You won’t find any double digit yields amongst its members.
+Members of the Dividend Aristocrats are not the highest yielding stocks available.
+You won’t find any double-digit yields amongst its members.
 In fact, most companies in this index have current yields below 4% and are usually between 2.0% – 2.5%.

 Instead of finding high yields, investors get a great list of stocks that offer consistent dividend increases.
-While the aristocrats may not be the most glamorous investment options, they are usually dependable and stable.
+While the Aristocrats may not be the most glamorous investment options, they are usually dependable and stable.
 The index relies more on historical dividend trends of stocks as opposed to chasing the highest yields.

 So how does a stock become a member of this prestigious index?

-How to Become an Aristocrat
+How to Become a Dividend Aristocrat

-The criterion for becoming an aristocrat is quite simple.
+The criterion for becoming an Aristocrat is quite simple.
 First, a stock must be a large cap, blue chip company and a member of the S&P 500.
 Second, the company must have raised their dividends annually for at least 25 consecutive years.

 Those two criteria are used each December to re-balance the index for the upcoming year.
 If an existing member cuts their dividend over the course of the next 12 months, they are dropped from the index the following December.
 Even if a company on the list decides to freeze their dividend for a year, they are removed from the index.
 This criterion allows for only the elite dividend payers to be included.